Table of Contents

 After some shocking and mumbling the 500 cc two cylinder car was sort of ready to go…!
 It sounded like your best buddy being severely intoxicated on a party and being extremely loud and the next minute being passed out on the sofa.
 Oh boy, I was in for a wild ride!

 I had booked the Trabi Compact edition and the duration of the tour is 1 hour and 15 minutes.
-We started in a convoy of 6 cars and headed first past the East Berlin side of the wall and straight to the Brandenburg Gate.
+We started in a convoy of 6 cars and headed first to the must-see Berlin Wall and straight after to the Brandenburg Gate.
 It was here that one of the Trabi broke down and we had to get it replaced but not after pushing it aside of the very busy streets.

 Now don’t worry, the management of Trabi Safari are experts and in no time there was a replacement but these sort of unexpected turn of events is one of the things that makes a-safari-in-a-very-old-car- through-downtown-Berlin so exciting!

 After about 45 minutes of driving we had to add some extra oil and do a refuel.
 It was great to see the instructor explain how the engines worked and why the car was so high in maintenance.
 During the whole tour each car had it’s own connection by Walkie-Talkie so the instructor was also our guide and would explain the history behind each landmark.

 Of course it was very difficult to focus on all that information as I think everybody in the tour had such a great time driving these old-timers.
 Random people on the streets starting the wave shout and take pictures of you and your car is of course also exciting!

 For just € 50,- I can truly say that the Trabi Safari was a wonderful experience.
 As an old timer lover, there is nothing more exciting then driving an old piece of Easter Germany technology through a city where all kinds of people are happy to see you.
 If there was a small remark it might have been that the Trabi Museum was not included in the price.
 Maybe make it one ticket in the near future.